 In honor of Shavuot and the Giving of the Torah, I have been spending some time reflecting on some of my favorite teachings from Jewish sacred literature, both those that resonate with me, and those that feel most important or most timely.
-I'm especially impacted by the passage from the Talmud, Mishnah Sanhedrin 4:5 that all people are descendants from a single person so that no one person can say, "my ancestor is greater than yours."
+I'm especially impacted by the passage from the Mishnah in Sanhedrin 4:5 that all people are descendants from a single person so that no one person can say, "my ancestor is greater than yours."
 The Midrash Yalkut Shimoni 1:13 tells us that God created humanity from the four corners of the earth with yellow clay, white sand, black loam, and red soil.
 Therefore, the earth can declare to no part of humanity that it does not belong here, that its soil is not their rightful home.

 I asked three esteemed colleagues, who are Leaders of Color in the Reform Movement, to share their most cherished Jewish texts.

 Denise Dautoff (she/her)